-If you have borrowed a pass from a local library, please check in at the museum’s front desk.
+If you have a pass for a free museum visit, please check in at the museum’s front desk.
 You will be able to access the museum at the next available time slot.
-Please note that we cannot guarantee access to our museum at a specific time slot and library pass holders may need to wait up to an hour in order to gain access to the museum.
+Please note that we cannot guarantee access to our museum at a specific time.

 Group Fees (minimum 15 people)

 In order to maintain required health and safety practises at our sites, we are unable to accommodate group visits at this time.